 - Decreasing depression and anxiety.

 - Decreasing stress.
 Stress originates in your mind.
-Meditation allows you develop a new perspective on stress triggers.
+Meditation allows you to develop a new perspective on stress triggers.

 Improved Sense of Social Connection